glouppe/info8006-introduction-to-ai/pacman/README.md

 Each agent should be implemented in a different python file (DfsAgent.py, BfsAgent.py, UcsAgent.py, AStarAgent.py) using this [class template](https://github.com/glouppe/info8006-introduction-to-ai/blob/pacman_project/pacman/pacmanagent.py).
 Be careful, the A* implementation should take into account both *online setting* (possible early stopping of the search) and *offline setting*, as described [there](#computation-time-budget).

 Your report should be organised into 4 parts.
 First you should formalize this game configuration as a search problem, as seen in [Lecture 2](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture2.md).
 Secondly, you should run your agents against the maze layouts located in this [folder](https://github.com/glouppe/info8006-introduction-to-ai/tree/pacman_project/pacman/PacmanGym/layouts) in the *offline setting*.
-For each run, display the performance in terms of  [final score](#score-function) and total computation time.
+For each run, display the performance in terms of  [final score](#score-function), total computation time and total number of expanded nodes.
 Then, you should run ONLY your A* agent in the *online setting* in the same maze layouts.
 For each run, display the performance in terms of [final score](#score-function), and compare them to the performance of your A* agent in the *offline setting*.
 Finally, conclude your report by a discussion over the performance and the limits of your agent, and possible improvements of your approach.

 ## Search Agent Against Ghosts (Part 2/3)